Wakhan Corridor: History

-From a non-Afghan point of view, the corridor is in part a political creation from The Great Game between British India and Russian Empire.
+The corridor is, in part, a political creation from The Great Game between British India and Russian Empire.
 In the north, an agreement between the empires in 1873 effectively split the historic region of Wakhan by making the Panj and Pamir Rivers the border between Afghanistan and the then-Russian Empire.
 In the south, the Durand Line Agreement of 1893 marked the boundary between British India and Afghanistan.
 This left a narrow strip of land ruled by Afghanistan as a buffer between the two empires, which became known as the Wakhan Corridor in the 20th century.

 The corridor has been closed to regular traffic for over a century and there is no modern road.
 There is a rough road from Ishkashim to Sarhad-e Broghil built in the 1960s, but only rough paths beyond.
 These paths run some 100 km from the road end to the Chinese border at Wakhjir Pass, and further to the far end of the Little Pamir.

 Jacob Townsend has speculated on the possibility of drug smuggling from Afghanistan to China via the Wakhan Corridor and Wakhjir Pass, but concluded that due to the difficulties of travel and border crossings, it would be minor compared to that conducted via Tajikistan's Gorno-Badakhshan Autonomous Province or through Pakistan, both having much more accessible routes into China.

-The remoteness of the region has meant that, despite the long-running wars of Afghanistan since the late 1970s, the region has remained virtually untouched by conflict and many locals, who are mostly composed of ethnic Pamir and Kyrgyz, are not aware of wars in the country.
+The remoteness of the region has meant that, despite the long-running wars of Afghanistan since the late 1970s, the region has remained virtually untouched by conflict, and many locals, mostly composed of ethnic Pamir and Kyrgyz, are not aware of the wars in the country.